 Eric Bush isn’t one of the most famous players to graduate Michigan, but he left Ann Arbor with his head held high!
 He earned three varsity letters and three Big Ten Championship rings, so he did just fine.
-He is also connected to some interesting Michigan Football “firsts.”
-Check these out:

-So, Eric Bush is one more reason why Michigan Football is the winningest football program in the history of college football.
+Yes, Eric Bush is one more reason why Michigan Football is the winningest football program in the history of college football.
 I hope that Eric has a really Happy “Maize and Blue” Birthday today.
 Go Blue!

 Who were the first three Wolverine running backs to each gain over 100-yards in the dame game?